 Types of Lightroom Profiles

-There are three types of profiles you can find in Lightroom or ACR: Adobe RAW Profiles, Adobe Camera Matching Raw Profiles, and Creative Profiles.
+You can find three types of profiles in Lightroom or ACR: Adobe RAW Profiles, Adobe Camera Matching Raw Profiles, and Creative Profiles.

 Adobe RAW Profiles

-For a long time, the RAW Profiles were hidden under the Calibration Panel of Lightroom and Adobe Standard was the only profile available.
+The RAW Profiles were hidden under the Calibration Panel of Lightroom for a long time, and Adobe Standard was the only profile available.

 With the latest update, Adobe introduced six new Camera Raw profiles that you can change manually from the drop-down menu.